 La Casa de las Estrellas (The House of the Stars) remained standing and was declared a Municipal and National Historic Monument, thanks to the efforts of a group of neighbors and former employees of Lumiton Studios.
 As a result, the house was able to become a museum in 2005.

-The great figures of the national golden cinema, directors, producers, photographers, technicians, actors, actresses, scriptwriters, rested, created, celebrated there, and they were protagonists of the birth of our film industry.
+The chalet was visited by the great figures of the golden age of Argentinian cinema, directors, producers, photographers, technicians, actors, actresses, and scriptwriters who rested, created, celebrated and were protagonists of the birth of the film industry in Argentina.
 This is how La Casa de las Estrellas gets its name.
-To visit it is to set foot in the fundamental history of our cinema.
+Visiting is stepping into he fundamental history of Argentinian cinema.

-Through its permanent exhibition LUMITON: EL SELLO QUE MARCÓ EL RUMBO DEL CINE NACIONAL (LUMITON: THE SEAL THAT MARKED THE PATH OF NATIONAL CINEMA) you can travel through the history of the gong seal.
+Through its permanent exhibition LUMITON: EL SELLO QUE MARCÓ EL RUMBO DEL CINE NACIONAL (LUMITON: THE LABEL THAT MARKED THE PATH OF NATIONAL CINEMA) you can travel through the history of the gong label.

-Access the technical data sheets of the films that were part of Lumiton’s history as a production company and watch our poster collection.
+Access the technical data sheets of the films that were part of Lumiton’s history as a production company and take a look atour poster collection.